Azam Ali, An Ahmadi Moslem

 Inspired in a Messenger this prayer has been perpetuated by the Holy Qor-aan.
 This prayer was the cornerstone of Father’s spiritual and temporal, personal and professional, familial and other knowledge.
 All achievements in life had followed his beseeching with it.

 Abba ji respected real knowledge.
 He believed that a quest for further knowledge must be everlasting.
 He advocated pursuing it continually.
 He recognized that knowledge was the foundation of all creativity, innovation and improvement.
-He was fortunate to have scaled that height from where he could clearly see where knowledge and ignorance separated.
+He was fortunate to have scaled that height from where he could clearly see where knowledge was separated from ignorance.

 He had no stomach for mere arguing, wrangling and vain talks for the sake of talking.
 As a Judge all his life he heard lawyers argue both sides in every case.
 That experience enabled him to clearly mark the line where an argument based upon facts departed from evidence and turned into a conjecture pulled from air.
-He told counsels and their clients in court, all at home, in fact whoever was present in any gathering that he attended that he knew where a talk left a fact based upon knowledge and became pure imagery of fiction.
+He told in court the counsels and their clients, all at home, in any gathering that he attended and wherever he was present that he knew where a talk left the facts based upon knowledge and became pure imagery of fiction.

 Wrong Judgment by Privy Council corrected.